 Gary is an active member of the Authors Guild, PEN America, International Thriller Writers, Alliance of Independent Authors, The Manuscript Society, and Médecins Sans Frontières/Doctors Without Borders Legacy Society.

-And he is still working on that novel.
+He is still working on that novel.